How often should I be talking with my discerner(s)?

 What should we be talking about on our calls?

 Prior to your conversation, you will receive a copy of your discerner’s workshop progress and task responses by email.
-Please review this.
+Please review these.

-Suggested questions for each workshop are provided on the mentor portal.
-You are not limited to these questions and can ask them about anything they’ve written in their task responses.
+You can ask about anything they’ve written in their task responses.
 We also recommend discussing the questions the discerner will write at the end of each workshop.

-You are also welcome to talk with them about other matters regarding their spiritual lives or discernment as you see fit.
+You are also welcome to talk with them about other matters regarding their discernment and spiritual life as you see fit, within the parameters of the program.

 Am I allowed to encourage my discerner(s) to visit my community?